-Please note, Vaseline or toothpaste is best if you cannot get to a pharmacy.
-As soon as your local pharmacy opens, you will need to purchase a tube of Fixodent and follow the same directions above, but place a very small amount of Fixodent instead of the Vaseline or toothpaste inside the crown and reseat the crown in place.
+Please note that Vaseline or toothpaste is best if you cannot get to a pharmacy.
+As soon as your local pharmacy opens, you must purchase a tube of Fixodent and follow the same directions above.
+Place a very small amount of Fixodent instead of Vaseline or toothpaste inside the crown and reseat the crown in place.

 Do not eat on that side.
 If, for some reason, you cannot reseat the crown, leave it off and BE SURE TO BRING IT WITH YOU AT YOUR SCHEDULED VISIT.
-Call the office at (410) 266-1007 immediately to schedule an appointment.
-If our emergency dentist in Annapolis, MD, Dr. Sheen, is not available, leave a message and call the emergency number that is available on the machine.
+Call the office at (410) 266-1007 to schedule an appointment immediately.
+If our emergency dentist in Annapolis, MD, Dr. Sheen, is unavailable, leave a message and call the emergency number on the machine.

 Follow the same directions above and call the office at (410) 266-1007 to schedule an immediate appointment.

-Clean the area gently with a cloth and apply ice or cold compresses to reduce any swelling.
-Call the office at (410) 266-1007 and follow the instructions provided.
+Clean the area gently with a cloth and apply ice or cold compresses to reduce swelling.
+Call the office at (410) 266-1007 and follow the instructions.

 Rinse the mouth out with lukewarm water to clean it.
-Gently use dental floss or an inter-dental cleaner to ensure that there is no food or other debris caught between the teeth.
+Gently use dental floss or an inter-dental cleaner to ensure no food or other debris is caught between the teeth.

 DO NOT wait if the swelling is severe.
 Infections in the face can be very serious!

 If you have an electric toothbrush or water pick, try to remove the object with this device.
-Also, try to gently remove the object with dental floss; avoid cutting the gums.
-NEVER use a sharp instrument to remove any object that is stuck between your teeth.
-If this is not successful, call the office at (410) 266-1007 to schedule a visit.
+Also, try to remove the object with dental floss gently; avoid cutting the gums.
+NEVER use a sharp instrument to remove any object stuck between your teeth.
+If this is unsuccessful, call the office at (410) 266-1007 to schedule a visit.

-Place it in a small container of milk or water.
+Please place it in a small container of milk or water.
 If you cannot place the tooth into the socket or are unsure if you can, then call the office at (410) 266-1007 immediately.
-If the area is bleeding, fold a piece of gauze (first aid kits usually have gauze,) place it in the area of the socket (where the tooth came out), and bite down.
+Additionally, if the area is bleeding, fold a piece of gauze (first aid kits usually have gauze).
+Place the gauze in the area of the socket (where the tooth came out), and bite down.

-In any case, always check with your doctor or pharmacist prior to taking any medication.
+In any case, always check with your doctor or pharmacist before taking any medication.
 You can take Advil or Motrin for pain, provided you do not have any allergies to this medication.
 This medication is an anti-inflammatory as well as a pain medication.

 If you DO have an allergy to this medication, take whatever medication you would for a headache or any other pain.
 Remember, never place the medication on the gum or tooth.
 Take as directed.